blaze/blaze/docs/source/datashape.rst

         A == A # True
         A == B # False

-While it is true that structurally equivalent composites are not equally to each other, it is however necessarily true that the unification of two identically defined composite types is structurally identical to the two types.
+While it is true that structurally equivalent composites are not equal to each other, it is however necessarily true that the unification of two identically defined composite types is structurally identical to the two types.

 Fixed
 ~~~~~